Ampelakia

 Ampelakia (Αμπελάκια, meaning vineyards) is a town and a former municipality of Salamis Island, Greece.
 Since the 2011 local government reform it is part of the municipality Salamis, of which it is a municipal unit.

 It lies on the central east coast of the island and has a land area of 15.169 km2, comprising about one-sixth of the island's area (with the balance belonging to the city of Salamina).
-It has a population of 7,507 inhabitants (2011 census).
-Its largest town is also named Ampelakia, and has a population of 4,710.
-The other significant town is Selínia (pop.
-2,509).
-The only other settlements are Kynosoúra (pop.
-152) and Spithári (136).
+It has a population of 6,985 inhabitants (2021 census).

 History

 The city of Ampelakia has a long history.
 It was at Ampelakia Bay where the famous Battle of Salamis occurred in 480 BC, during which the Greek ships defeated the Persian fleet of Xerxes.
 Moreover, there are many remnants of the ancient town of Salamina which was a significant economic power between 350 and 318 BC when the town minted coins bearing the shield of the legendary hero Ajax.
 There are also churches which date back to the 16th century, for example the churches of St. John and St. Peter.
 Ampelakia was an important city in the Ottoman Empire due its lucrative yarn industry.
 This was until a collapse of the entire industry due to the importation of English yarn roughly worth one-third of regular Ottoman yarn.
 Ampelakia soon became a shadow of its former self and a microchasm for the entire Ottoman manufacturing industry as well.

 Today Ambelakia is a nice city for a walk.
 The majority of the citizens are sailors.
 However, excavations are taking place at the ancient port, which is full of shipwrecks of old ships from the last 20 years.
 There are also a couple of large ship repair yards at Ambelakia.
 There is an effort by the Greek government to clean up the port and continue the excavations but the shipyard owners are against it because they would have to move.
 The biggest supermarket in the area is AB Vassilopoulos.